 - Locate the brake fluid reservoir on the driver’s side of the engine compartment.
-To check the fluid level, shake the reservoir a little to see where the fluid lines.
+Shake the reservoir a little to check the fluid level to see where the fluid lines.
 To add brake fluid, open the cap by turning it counterclockwise.
 Close the cap by turning it clockwise.
-Use the brake fluid recommended by the vehicle’s manufacturer and ensure that it is from a sealed container.
+Use the brake fluid recommended by the vehicle’s manufacturer and ensure it is from a sealed container.

 Check / Add Windshield Washer Fluid

 - Locate the windshield washing tank on the driver’s side of the engine compartment.
 To add fluid, open the blue cap by simply pulling it out.
 Close the cap by pressing it back to the tank.

 Check Engine Coolant Level

 - Allow the engine to cool down.